mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_asyncio.rst

               └── __init__.py
               └── async_await_example.py

-Differently from "regular" programming, using :code:`async` needs us to reflect on several tasks being executed at the same time.
+Differently from synchronous programming, using :code:`async` needs us to reflect on several tasks being executed at the same time.
 The main use case is for programs with multiple tasks that can run concurrently and, at some point, we need the result of those tasks to either end the program or further continue with other tasks.